DIGOARTHUR/CrudGoogleSheet-ft.-Gspread/README.md

 </li>
 <li>
- Done !
-We can now play with all the CRUD functions in the worksheet through the created object called here as "worksheet."
+  <h3>Done !
+We can now play with all the CRUD functions in the worksheet through the created object called here as "worksheet."  </h3>

 </li>